 Fatality Review Programs

-The Allegheny County Health Department’s Office of Family and Child Health coordinates two fatality review programs dedicated toward preventing future fatalities of those 21 years of age and younger: the Fetal and Infant Mortality Review (FIMR) and the Child Death Review (CDR).
-More details on these programs are outlined below.
+The Office of Family and Child Health in the Health Department coordinates two fatality review programs dedicated toward preventing future fatalities of those 21 years of age and younger: the Fetal and Infant Mortality Review (FIMR) and the Child Death Review (CDR).

-If you have received a call from a parental interviewer, please select the tab below for the “Fetal and Infant Mortality Review” or call our office at (412) 247-7950 for any additional questions.
+If you have received a call from a parental interviewer, please select the tab below for the “Fetal and Infant Mortality Review” or call the office at 412-247-7950 for any additional questions.

 Fetal and Infant Mortality Review (FIMR)